3 things you need to know about cryptocurrencies like Bitcoin

 1. Cryptocurrency value can change quickly

-There are lots of cryptocurrencies.
-If one becomes popular its value is likely to increase, but the value of another may suddenly drop, sometimes permanently.
+There are lots of cryptocurrencies available.
+If one becomes popular its value may increase quickly, but its value can also suddenly drop, sometimes permanently.

 2. Your ‘coins’ may be stolen